beelzebielsk/pin_file_builder/specification.md

 	name[ index_specifier ], name[ index_specifier ]

-Where the name on the left is the name of a signal in a program and the name on the right is the descriptive name of a pin, or set of pins, such as `SW`, or `HEX0`.
+Where the name to the left of the main comma is a signal name, and the name on the right is a descriptive name of a pin, or set of pins such as `SW`, or `HEX0`, or `CLOCK_27`.

 Example: